 Eight financial or money-saving tips courtesy of mom

 This Mother’s Day let’s thank mom for all her pearls of financial wisdom.
-We’ve rounded up and summarized some of the best financial and money-saving tips courtesy of mothers everywhere, including our own in-house expert Anne Marie Thomas, one of the most spending-savvy moms we know.
+We’ve rounded up some of the best financial and money-saving tips that every mother knows to be true, including our in-house expert Anne Marie Thomas, one of the most spending-savvy moms we know.

 Create a budget to track what’s coming in and what’s going out.
 It’s one of the best ways to identify areas where you can save money.

 2. There’s a difference between need and want

 Anytime you go to make a purchase, ask yourself is that a need or a want?
 And if it’s a want, is what you’re paying for it worth it?

 Sales are great but often lead to impulse purchases.
 If it’s something you didn’t even realize you needed or wanted, chances are you’ll regret buying it and you’ll have wasted your hard-earned cash.

 Use your credit card wisely and with discipline to ensure that you don’t dig yourself deep into debt.
 It takes a lot longer to get out of debt than it does to get into it.

 5. If it sounds too good to be true, then it probably is

 Don’t get scammed or tricked into spending money.
 Ask a lot of questions, and remember if it sounds too good to be true, it probably is.

 Start saving early, especially for retirement because interest compounds and can really affect how much your little nest egg grows.